wasmview/wasmview.github.io/README.md

 To get the system running locally, you will need to the following installed:
 * Node.js

 You will need to run `npm install` install up the dependencies.
-You can modify the `config.json` file if desired to change the server listening port or the amount of time a Chromium instance should wait.
+You can modify the `config.json` file if desired to change settings such as the server listening port or the amount of time a Chromium instance should wait.
+Next, run `npm run build` to generate the server pages.

 To run the server, use the `npm run prod` or set the NODE_ENV environment variable to `production` and then run `node server.js`.

-The UI can then be loaded at http://localhost:4000, and URL can be entered for processing.
+The UI can then be loaded at http://localhost:4000, and a URL can be entered for processing.